NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

   "password": "fsxadmin-password"
 }
 ```
-A ServiceAccount should be created during the installation with the sufficient permissions to fetch the secrets.
+A service account should be created during the installation with the sufficient permissions to fetch the secrets.

 ### Prerequisites
 * `Helm` - for resources installation.
+* `kubectl` - for managing Kubernetes resources.
+* `eksctl` - for creating and managing EKS clusters.
 * An FSx for ONTAP file system deployed in the same VPC as the EKS cluster.
-* Existing `Secrets Manager`secret in the same region as the FSxN file system.

 ## Deployment